Inga Fischer-Hjalmars

-Inga Fischer-Hjalmars (née Fischer; 16 January 1918, Stockholm – 17 September 2008, Lidingö) was an internationally acclaimed Swedish physicist, chemist, pharmacist, humanist, and a pioneer in quantum chemistry.
+Inga Fischer-Hjalmars (née Fischer; 16 January 1918– 17 September 2008) was a Swedish physicist, chemist, pharmacist, humanist, and a pioneer in quantum chemistry.
 She was one of the pioneers in the application of quantum mechanics to solve problems in theoretical chemistry.
+Coulson–Fischer theory is named after her.
+She was also the first female professor in theoretical physics in Sweden.

+During her bachelor, she contributed to the discovery of lidocaine, a local anesthetic.

 Fischer-Hjalmars also served as chair of the International Council of Scientific Unions' Standing Committee on the Free Circulation of Scientists.

 Biography

+Inga Fisher was born in Stockholm in 1918.
+Fischer father was railway engineer Otto Fischer.

-Fischer-Hjalmars' parents were civil engineer Otto Fischer and Karen Beate Wulff.
-She received her bachelor's degree in 1939 (pharmacy), a master's in 1944 (physics, chemistry and mathematics), and continued with postgraduate, receiving her ”licentiat” in mechanics in 1949, and another in chemistry, in 1950.
-Fischer-Hjalmars was married to mechanical engineering professor Stig Hjalmars.
+She received her bachelor's degree in 1939 (pharmacy), a master's in 1944 (physics, chemistry and mathematics).
+She received her ”licentiat” in mechanics in 1949, and another in chemistry, in 1950.
+During her studies she worked as an assistant of various scientists including Nils Löfgren, Nobel Prize in Chemistry Hans von Euler-Chelpin, Oskar Klein and Charles Coulson.

 In 1949, she began work on her doctorate, which she gained in 1952 at Stockholm University, where she became an associate professor of mechanical and mathematical physics.
+Fischer-Hjalmars married mechanical engineering professor Stig Hjalmars, who was also one of this doctoral thesis referees, and proposed to her at the end of her defense.

 During the period of 1959 to 1963, she also ran a service laboratory in mathematical physics at the Royal Institute of Technology.
 In 1963, at Stockholm University, Fischer-Hjalmars became Sweden's first female professor of theoretical physics, where she was known as a popular lecturer.
 She succeeded Oskar Klein in the post and maintained Professorship till 1982.
 She was affiliated with the International Academy of Quantum Molecular Science (member), Royal Swedish Academy of Sciences (member), Royal Danish Academy of Sciences and Letters (member), World Academy of Art and Sciences (Fellow), and the International Council of Scientific Unions' Standing Committee on the Free Circulation of Scientists (chair).

+She was also a nominator of the Nobel Prize in Physics.

+She died in 2008 in Lidingö, Sweden.

+Research

+Lidocaine

+After earning her bachelor in pharmacy, and during her masters, she worked in the group of Nils Löfgren and Bengt Lundqvist.
+The group was the first to develop lidocaine, which later became a commercial local anesthetic.
+Fisher was not in the patent, but according to Gunnar Widmark, a coworker, she was the first to methodically synthesize the molecule and the first to synthesize large-scale batches.
+However, she was not included to the patent.
+Lidocaine became successful commercially in 1948.

+Coulson collaboration

+During 1948−1949, she worked with Charles Coulson at King's College London.
+They made rigorous investigations of the hydrogen molecule.
+There were conflicting theoretical predictions between the valence bond theory and the molecular orbital theory.
+Due to the limitations of both models at the time, they ended up developing what is now known as Coulson–Fischer theory.
+Part of this work made it into her thesis.